solodev/quote-overlays/README.md

 # quote-overlays
 Showcasing your service or product is an absolute given on most websites.
 Often, this presentation can come in the mold of customer or client quotes.
 By providing direct quotes from actual customers, you legitimize your brand while simulatenously displaying an actual use-case where your product/service was a distinct solution.

-In this article we provide code and instruct you on how to add a customer quotes as overlays on top of a client logo.
+In this article, [Solodev](https://www.solodev.com/) provides code and instructs you on how to add a customer quotes as overlays on top of a client logo.
 ## Tutorial

 For detailed instructions, view Solodev's [Creating Customer Quote Overlays](https://www.solodev.com/blog/web-design/creating-customer-quote-overlays.stml) article.